TravelTripperWeb-Sites/sample-website/README.md

 # Basic Website Creation
-Described example website is stored here: https://github.com/TravelTripperWeb/sample-website-tutorial
+The described example website is stored here: https://github.com/TravelTripperWeb/sample-website-tutorial

 ## Introduction
 This README describes how to create a Jekyll-based website integrated with [TravelTripper CMS](www.traveltripper.io).

-CMS's website can be developed locally using a number of plugins.
+A TravelTripper CMS website can be developed locally using a number of plugins.
 These plugins add CMS integration and some usefull features which are described in this tutorial.

 ## Starting local development

-To CMS website's development the following is needed:
+To develop a CMS website the following is needed:

 * Ruby and Gem
 * Bundler: `gem install bundler`